 - Discuss best practices and challenges with other JHSC certified members

-Our next JHSC Refresher training class is June 10th from 8:30am to 4:30pm.
+See our next JHSC Refresher training class and the rest of the workplace safety training that we provide.
 Registration is quick and easy when you go to Joint Health & Safety Committee online registration.
 If you’d rather we send you an invoice, that’s not a problem at all, just contact us here or call the office at 905.664.4943.